iotexproject/iotex-bootstrap/README.md

         -plugin=gateway
 ```

+Adjust `GOMEMLIMIT` env according to the actual memory resource.

 6. Make sure TCP ports 4689, 8080 (also 14014 if used) are open on your firewall and load balancer (if any).

 ## <a name="mainnet_native"/>Join Mainnet without using Docker